nusofthq/avchat-documentation/_includes/features.md

 <img src="http://docs.avchat.net/assets/images/rooms_list_th.png" class="img-responsive"/>

-In the above image, you can see that small arrow icon annotated with green.
+In the above image, you can see that small arrow icon.
 Users are able to sort the rooms in the rooms list by that option.

 For example, clicking the name once (as in the example), will sort the rooms alphabetically, by name (from A to Z).
 Clicking it once again will reverse the sort (from Z to A).